vb64/telegram.email.notify/docs/en/guide.md

 `/clearkeyboard` - If some sloppy or malicious bot has activated and left a custom keyboard in your group, you can remove it by using this command.

-`/donate` - For those who wish to support the development of the project.
+`/buycoins` - Fund your account with EmailGateBot internal coins.

+`/coinslog` - View the history of balance changes

 ## Help and support